-Chapter 1 -- Introduces the TechNote with a brief summary of each chapter, general information about the conventions used, and a bibliography you can use to find more information on Enterprise management platforms.
+Chapter 1 -- Introduces the TechNote with a brief summary of each chapter, general information about the conventions used, and additional resources to use to find more information on Enterprise management platforms.

 Chapter 2 -- Provides a network management overview that includes terminology, standards, and a discussion of the complexity of network management.